 Cost per tree:

-Apart from tree planting, FRIM also provides an avenue for welfare / gotong-royong activities for those who are interested in joining CSR program in FRIM.
-Among organisations which had conducted joint CSR activities with FRIM were the Sin Chew Cadet Journalists; the Multimedia College (MMC) and Kuala Lumpur Society of Parents and Guardians of Deaf Children (PESIBA); Starbucks PJ, Maybank (Group Credit Management & Regional Retail Credit, Region FT), Teacher Training Institute (IPG) dan Kumpulan Kursus Bahasa Melayu Kejuruteraan UIAM.
+Apart from tree planting, FRIM also provides an avenue for community service/gotong-royong activities for those who are interested in joining CSR programme in FRIM.
+Among organisations which had conducted joint CSR activities with FRIM were the Sin Chew Cadet Journalists; the Multimedia College (MMC) and Kuala Lumpur Society of Parents and Guardians of Deaf Children (PESIBA); Starbucks PJ, Maybank (Group Credit Management & Regional Retail Credit, Region FT), Teacher Training Institute (IPG) dan Kumpulan Kursus Bahasa Melayu Kejuruteraan UIAM, UniKL and others.

 FRIM also welcomes sponsorship from corporate bodies as part of CSR activities.
 This category of CSR can be in the form of sponsoring the construction or upgrading of facilities or providing contribution for selected activities.
 Among the sponsorships provided by corporate bodies to FRIM was the construction of information boards at the picnic area and Kepong Botanic Garden respectively.
-The information boards were provided by Conocophillips in 2011.
-PUSPAKOM and Plenitude also implemented this type of CSR programme by providing rest areas and upgrading nature trails.
+Such information boards were provided by Conocophillips in 2011 and picnic bench donated to SK Kepong sponsored by Frontica in 2016.
+PUSPAKOM and Plenitude also implemented this type of CSR programme by providing rest huts and contributing to the upgrading of nature trails.
 Apart from the construction of facilities, FRIM also received sponsorships for tree planting.
-Corporate bodies interested to sponsor tree planting activities may channel to FRIM an agreed sum, based on RM100 per tree, and let FRIM-appointed volunteers carry out the planting.
+Corporate bodies interested to sponsor tree planting activities may channel to FRIM an agreed sum, based on tree planting packages, and let FRIM-appointed volunteers carry out the planting.

-In line with the government’s aim to ensure ‘Clean Nation, Healthy Citizens’, FRIM welcomes (collaborations with) corporate bodies interested to conduct Healthy Lifestyle activities in FRIM.
-Among the activities conducted at the FRIM campus by the various corporate bodies were Cabaran Sihat (Health Challenge) with Kevin Zahari and Utusan Karya; Green Walkathon with Carigali Exploration Sector; Pink Hope Charity Run by Lions Club; Eco Fun Walk & Green Cycle in conjunction with World Environment Day celebration.
+In line with the government’s aim to promote health campaign WALK (When Active Living Kicks), FRIM welcomes (collaborations with) corporate bodies interested to conduct Healthy Lifestyle activities in FRIM.
+Among the activities conducted at the FRIM campus by the various corporate bodies were Cabaran Sihat (Health Challenge) with Kevin Zahari and Utusan Karya; Green Walkathon with Carigali Exploration Sector; Pink Hope Charity Run by Lions Club; Eco Fun Walk & Green Cycle in conjunction with World Environment Day celebration, Pink Zumba in conjunction with Pink October (Cancer Awareness Month) and FRIM Rimbathon in conjunction of National Sports Day.